Empowerment & College Preparation

 For more information, call 703.746.5970 or email

 Project Discovery, a college preparatory program for at-risk youth, requests for donations to program initiatives such as college access workshops, visits to colleges and universities and book scholarships for graduating senior and alumni.

 Project Discovery Walkathon

 Each spring, the City of Alexandria hosts a Walkathon, the proceeds of which benefit Project Discovery.
 Ninety-one percent of last year’s Project Discovery graduating seniors continued their education at two- or four-year colleges or technical schools.
-The tentative date for the 2015 Walkathon is Saturday, April 25, 2015 at Fort Ward Park, 4301 W. Braddock Road, Alexandria, VA 22304.
+The date for the 2015 Walkathon is Saturday, April 25, 2015 at Fort Ward Park, 4301 W. Braddock Road, Alexandria, VA 22304.

 Make a donation to support the 2015 Walkathon

 Collect pledges for the Walkathon towards your fundraising goal